ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 New to the frontend at RIMdev, or looking for more about our Frontend team?
 Here's a quick overview of our team, tools, and culture!

-As a whole, RIMdev has always strived to use the technology that best suites the task.
-So while this will give the current overview, software changes and so do we.
+As a whole, RIMdev has always strived to use the technology that best suits the task.
+This post will give you a current overview, but software changes and so do we.

 The majority of our frontend team are Mac users, so this post will seem Mac-biased, but rest assured, that's where it stops.
 We promote developers to use whichever platform makes them happiest.